-While rapid growth is exciting, high levels of growth also present challenges for the municipality.
+While increased growth is exciting, high levels of growth also present challenges for the municipality.
 Land use and infrastructure planning must occur in tandem with rapid levels of development.
 More employment land is required to accommodate local opportunities and diversify the property tax base.
 Service requests and expectations are increasing based on residents' experiences with adjacent large urban municipalities.
-At the same time, the Town operates with resource levels that are lower than comparable municipalities.
+At the same time, the Town has limited resources to deliver and respond to the increased service demand.